New House vs. Old House: New Construction Pros & Cons

 During that time, the development is a construction zone, with many new homes springing up on a regular basis.
 Although the development process may be a worthwhile endeavor when all is said and done, some home buyers shy away from developments because they would prefer not to live in a construction zone.

-Often new homes are built for economy, so their lot sizes tend to be smaller and more easily managed when compared to older homes.
+Often, new homes are built for economy, so their lot sizes tend to be smaller and more easily managed than those of older homes.
 Some new homeowners dream of living on a large lot with a lot of space.
-If this is important to them, home buyers must either buy a property that is not a part of a development, which can be very costly, or they must purchase a pre-existing home with a large lot.
+If this is important to them, they usually must purchase a pre-existing home with a large lot.

 Craftsman Details Are No Longer Present

-It's well known that older homes tend to have craftsman-like details that can make the home more attractive and valuable.
-These craftsman details are not often included in new construction homes.
-Some higher end new-construction homes will have built-in features like window seats, a built-in hutch and custom cabinets, but this is not especially common anymore.
+It's well known that older homes tend to have craftsman-like details that can make them more attractive and valuable.
+These details are not often included in new construction homes.
+Some higher-end new-construction homes will have built-in features like window seats, a built-in hutch, and custom cabinets, but this is not especially common.

 Craftsman details are often too expensive for many home buyers to include these features in their new construction homes.
-Home buyers who want to craftsman details must either pay a lot of money or must buy a pre-existing home with these details already included in the house.
+Home buyers who want craftsman details must usually either pay a lot of money or buy a pre-existing home with these details already included in the house.

 There's a Limit to Home Customization

-Many new home buyers imagine that they will be able to tailor their new construction home to their needs and their specifications.
+Many new home buyers imagine that they will be able to tailor every aspect of their new construction home to their needs and specifications.
 This is not often the case.
-Although there is a small amount of customization that can be included in new construction homes, as a general rule, many construction outfits will limit the amount of customization that a customer can request.
+Although a small amount of customization can be included in most new construction homes, as a general rule, many construction outfits will limit the amount of customization that a customer can request.